nndda/Theatre/docs/tutorials/minimal_setup/index.md

     <br>

-3. Attach a script to the scene and create a new `Stage` variable with `@export`.
+3. Attach a script to the scene and create a new `TheatreStage` object variable with `@export`.

     ```gdscript hl_lines="3"
     extends Control

-    @export var stage : Stage
+    @export var my_stage : TheatreStage

     ```

     <br>

-4. Go to the inspector, and assign the `Stage` node to `stage`.
+4. Go to the inspector, and assign the `TheatreStage` node to `stage`.

     <div class="grid cards" markdown>